Zank613/my-prog-projects/README.md

 And every piece of code I write is a step forward on this journey.
 The goal isn't just to finish a project but to absorb the intricacies of the language, to challenge myself with each line of code, and to emerge as a more skilled programmer with every commit.

+## What's Next - The Learning Path

+While the journey so far has been enriching, there's much more to explore.
+Here's a sneak peek into the upcoming adventures:

+- Constants and Strings
+- Operators
+- Bit Manipulation
+- Scope, Duration, and Linkage
+- Control Flow and Error Handling
+- Type Conversion and Function Overloading
+- References and Pointers
+- Enums and Structs
+- Introduction to Classes
+- More on Classes
+- Dynamic arrays with `std::vector`
+- Fixed-size arrays with `std::array` and C-style arrays
+- Iterators and Algorithms
+- Dynamic Allocation
+- Functions
+- Operator Overloading
+- Move Semantics and Smart Pointers
+- Object Relationships
+- Inheritance
+- Virtual Functions
+- Templates and Generic Programming
+- Exceptions and Exception Handling
+- Input and Output (I/O) Streams

+Stay tuned as each of these topics will gradually unfold into dedicated projects and challenges!

 ## Contributions

 While this is a personal learning endeavor, I warmly welcome any constructive feedback, suggestions, or collaborative ideas.
 Feel free to open an issue or submit a pull request!